 Don’t fall for that trick.

-Instead develop KPIs for your process goals.
-Using you list of process goals makes developing a list of KPIs is much easier.
+Instead, develop KPIs for your process goals.
+Using your list of process goals makes developing a list of KPIs is much easier.

 Analytics in action